top of page

 Frequently Asked Questions

-As a small home based cattery, please note that our prices are set and are non-negotiable.
-To inquire about pricing on our available kittens, or to reserve a kitten with a non-refundable deposit for first or second pick on an upcoming litter from a different queen, please feel free to contact us via text or a call.
+To inquire about pricing on our available kittens, or to reserve a kitten with a non-refundable deposit, contact us via text or a call at 702-305-4973

-Pricing of our Scottish Fold kittens goes
+Pricing range of our Scottish kittens

-Scottish Fold kitten ear fold types :
+Scottish Fold ear fold types :

 Straight ear, Single fold, Double fold and Triple folded